maraholdings/hackathon/README.md

 Create your `Site` by providing a `Name` to receive your API key (examples provided using HTTPie).
 You can use whatever name you or your team want, but keep it appropriate!

+The most important piece of information here is the `Power` variable, this is your limiting factor in deciding on how much compute your site can offer.

 ```
 http POST https://mara-hackathon-api.onrender.com/sites name=HackFestSite